DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-19-referring-to-recruitment-cycles.md

 - what ‘ITT’ means
 - that ‘2022’ refers to the year the course starts, rather than the year in which candidates are recruited

-## How we’ll refer to a recruitment cycle from now on
+## How we’ll refer to recruitment cycles from now on

 We’ll use the full phrase ‘recruitment cycle’.